cp3402-students/cp3402-2021-site-cp3402-2021-group10/deployment.md

 <br>

-## Local development environment setup
+## Local Development Environment Setup
 ### Prerequisites
 Follow the steps below to set up your local development environment on your Windows, Mac, or Linux operating system.
 <br>